k2maan/PaymentGatewaysDjango/README.md

 # Payment Gateway integration in Django
 Major payment gateways, integrated in Django.
-Check the [Gateways Done](#gateways-done).

 ## Requirements -
  - Python and Django 3.0